MDSplus/Documentation/docs/reference/tdi-reference.md

 TODO: remove references to what VAX returns

 TODO for Mark:
-* remove min arguments/max arguments unless it's "interesting"
+* remove min arguments/max arguments unless it's "interesting" (not interesting: min-max 1, min1-max2)
-* change arg0, arg1 (etc) to more useful things like _NUM, or [_NUM] if optional
+* change arg0, arg1 (etc) to more useful things like `_NUM`, or [_NUM] if optional. use backticks
-* c syntax in backticks
+* examples should be rewritten as triple backtick (```) code blocks
-* examples as Code blocks
+* DONE! ~~remove c syntax from all the entries (should not be called by a human)~~
-* remove c syntax from all the entries (should not be called by a human)
+* move opcode, use natural language headings--try options for each. use LT and log10 as examples

 ## Contents
 Table of all the commands in each category, with symlinks to each heading